guettli/deadends-of-it/README.md

 zsh: Alternative to the bash shell (linux command line langauge).
 I was very interested at the beginning.
 But finally, you do not gain much.
 The bash is the default shell, and for me it does not make much sense to use a different shell. http://sotagtrends.com/?tags=[zsh,bash]

+Alternative to the (source code) version-control system git.
+Git has won.
+Alternatives do not make sense any more. http://sotagtrends.com/?tags=[git,mercurial,bazaar,svn]

 # Hardware

 Ubuntu-Phone.
 Don't ask me why Mark Shuttleworth ever thought this will be a success. https://en.wikipedia.org/wiki/Ubuntu_Touch